heavye/python/README.md

 # python
-tutorial python coding
-This is my personal python turorial files mostly i solve problems from the text books here to save
+Introduction to programming using python by Y.DANIEL LIANG my attemt solutions to starred problems :)